 FY 13/14: Full funding of the Community Development Director position, deletion of a .33 Development Services Technician, addition of 1.0 Environmental Projects Manager, and the addition of a .25 Records Clerk for half of the year.
-Staff is in the process of determining whether the remaining .67 Development Services Technician should be filled or staffed by the Finance and/or the City Manager Departments.
+In response to the Affordable Health Care Act, a temporary Recreation Assistant was also moved into a permanent position.
+Staff is in the process of determining whether the remaining .67 Development Services Technician should be filled or staffed by the Finance and/or the Community Development Departments.